 - Avoid overutilizing revolving accounts like credit cards.
-A high utilization can severely damage your credit scores even if you make your payments on time.
-This is a very common reason many people have credit scores in the 600s or low 700s even though they make their payments on time.
-Ideally, you want to keep your revolving balances below 30% of your credit limits at all times.
+Using too much of your credit limit can harm your credit scores, even if you pay your bills on time.
+This is why some people have credit scores in the 600s or low 700s despite making timely payments.
+It’s best to keep your credit card balances below 30% of your credit limit to maintain a good credit score.

 - Be careful with balance transfers.
 Credit card companies often set your credit limit on the new account equal to the amount you’re balance transferring, which means you’re 100% utilized (i.e., “maxed out”) on the new account from the get-go.
 Your credit score may take a significant hit.
 If you’re not planning to apply for loans in the near future, this may not matter, but it’s something to keep in mind.

 - Keep older accounts.
 If you want to close some accounts, keep the older ones open because having a longer credit history is good for your credit score.
 You should consider closing newer accounts first before closing the older ones.

 - Don’t open too many accounts at once.
 Be careful not to open too many new credit accounts at one time.
 If you’re shopping aggressively for new loans or credit cards, your scores may take a hit.